Dungeons & Dragons controversies: Lieth Von Stein

-A 1988 murder case in Washington, North Carolina brought Dungeons & Dragons more unfavorable publicity, because members of a Dungeons & Dragons gaming group were involved.
+A 1988 murder case in Washington, North Carolina, brought Dungeons & Dragons more unfavorable publicity, because members of a Dungeons & Dragons gaming group were involved.
 Chris Pritchard, a student at North Carolina State University, allegedly masterminded the murder of his stepfather, Lieth Von Stein, for his $2 million fortune.
-Von Stein and his wife Bonnie (Pritchard's mother) were both bludgeoned and stabbed by a masked assailant in their bedroom, leaving the husband fatally wounded and the wife gravely injured.
+A masked assailant bludgeoned and stabbed Von Stein and his wife, Bonnie (Pritchard's mother), in their bedroom, leaving the husband fatally wounded and the wife gravely injured.

-Chris Pritchard had a history of mutual antagonism with his stepfather, and investigators learned over the course of a year that Pritchard had become involved with drugs and alcohol while attending NCSU.
+Pritchard had a history of mutual antagonism with Von Stein, and investigators learned that Pritchard had become involved with drugs and alcohol while attending NCSU.
 But the authorities focused on his role-playing group after a game map depicting the Von Stein house turned up as physical evidence.
-Pritchard's friends Neal Henderson and James Upchurch were implicated in a plot to help Pritchard kill his stepfather.
-All three young men went to state prison in 1990.
+Pritchard's friends Neal Henderson and James Upchurch were implicated in a plot to help Pritchard kill Von Stein.
+All three men went to state prison in 1990.
 Henderson and Pritchard have since been paroled.
 Upchurch's death sentence was commuted to life in 1992; he is serving his term.

 True crime authors Joe McGinniss and Jerry Bledsoe played up the role-playing angle.
 Much attention was given to Upchurch's influence and power as a Dungeon Master.
 Bledsoe's book, Blood Games, was made into a TV movie, Honor Thy Mother, in 1992.
-That same year, McGinniss' book was adapted into a two-part TV miniseries, Cruel Doubt, directed by Yves Simoneau.
+The same year, McGinniss's book was adapted into a two-part TV miniseries, Cruel Doubt, directed by Yves Simoneau.
 Both television films depicted Dungeons & Dragons handbooks with artwork doctored to imply that they had inspired the murder.

 TSR removes Satanic monsters

-The controversy over the game led to a major boost in sales from 2.3 million dollars in 1979, to 8.7 million by the end of 1980 in a Streisand effect with the publicity.
-However, the moral panic in the 1980s still led TSR to remove references to demons, devils, and other potentially controversial supernatural monsters from the 2nd Edition of AD&D, published in 1989.
+The controversy over the game created a boost in sales, from $2.3 million in 1979 to $8.7 million by the end of 1980, but also led TSR to remove references to demons, devils, and other potentially controversial supernatural monsters from the 2nd Edition of AD&D published in 1989.
 Devils and demons were renamed baatezu and tanar'ri, respectively, and "they were often referred to as fiends within the text, but the 'D' words were never uttered for years within the game, even though many fans still referred to them by their original names at their own tables.
 The descriptions of each race focused more on the extra-dimensional aspect of their existence [...]
 The conflict between the two races (known as the Blood War) also became the focus of their actions, which overtook the seduction of mortals".

 The moral panic around role-playing games peaked in the 1980s.
 A 2005 study highlighted that after 1992, it could not find "any letters, articles or editorials on the topic except for several retrospective examinations of the history of gaming between 1997 and 2000 and an article dealing with prejudice against Christians from within the gaming community in [Dungeon, Dragon, Breakout, Critical miss and Places to go People to Be] in 1999".